-Do Grower Partners have a standard growing practice to adhere to?
+Do Growers have a standard growing practice to adhere to?

 - All growers with Meeting House Farm grow regeneratively and organically.
 Many of us also follow biodynamic methods.
 We do not require farms to be certified organic, but we do visit every farm and talk with you about your farming methods.
 We are a collaborative of small farmers who harvest beautiful herbal medicines by hand – resulting in high quality medicine for local herbalists.